dominhdung/currency-conversion/README.md

 # React Redux + Webpack

 ### OVERIVEW
-This app is an exercise for reac redux webpack
+This app is my exercise of reac redux webpack.
+It is about currency converting between some dollar types over the world.
+You select the source of dollar, react app calls remote api to get some rates related.
+Then select the target, the app will match the corresponding rate and calculate the converted number.

 ### UP & RUNNING
 * Install dependencies